ngwingyan/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

 ## Purpose
-- to create a portfolio page using Bootstrap and advanced CSS linking projects for future professional use
+- To create a portfolio page using Bootstrap and advanced CSS linking projects for future professional use

 ## Feature and screenshot
 - Navbar and jumbotron image